Skip to main content

 Where does Scotland need to be by 2030?

-• The workforce will be supported to interact with and treat children and young people in a relational way, rather than interaction being driven by process and procedure.
+• The workforce will be supported to behave and treat children in a relational way, rather than procedural and process driven (Pg 91).

-• Every effort will be made to implement the Kilbrandon approach to youth justice, by keeping children within the Children's Hearings System.
-If cases must take place in formal criminal courts, disposal will occur within the Children's Hearings System.
+• More efforts will have been made to keep children within the Children's Hearings System.
+If cases are tried in formal criminal courts, disposal (for the vast majority of offences) will occur within the Children's Hearings System (Pg 42).

-• The minimum age of criminal responsibility will be in line with the most progressive global standards.
+• The minimum age of criminal responsibility will be in line with the most progressive global Governments (Pg 91).

 Where does Scotland need to be by 2030?